Mochael/ShoutBid/README.md

 # Some instructions for setting up:
 * First have [Node.js](https://nodejs.org/) installed with its package manager [npm](https://www.npmjs.com/get-npm)

-* Run `npm install package.json` to install dependencies correctly.
+* Run `npm install` to install dependencies correctly.

 * Then run `npm start` to start the project (script for `npm start` are found in `package.json`, but keep default for now.)